pfmc-assessments/Assessment_Class/README.md

 ## Course format:

-This is a hybrid course, with in-person and virtual participation avaiable.
+This is a hybrid course, with in-person and virtual participation available.

-## Scheduled course times:
+## Scheduled course times (subject to change based on participant schedules):

 Thursdays 9:00am-9:50am and Fridays 11:00am-11:50am